garbados/pouchdb-hypercore/README.md

 The [Hypercore protocol](https://hypercore-protocol.org/) has been used to build fascinating P2P projects like [Beaker](https://beakerbrowser.com/) and [Cabal](https://cabal.chat/).
 In essence, it gives you *mutable torrents* by way of a distributed append-only log.
 In fact it uses the same tracker infrastructure as torrents.

-By mirroring the two, it becomes easy to make CouchDB databases P2P, or to leverage CouchDB's query system to index and explore P2P datasets.
+By mirroring hypercores in this way, it becomes easy to produce hypercore-to-http gateways, or to utilize CouchDB's advanced indexing and querying systems.

+### Why not map changes to writable hypercores?

+This feature might return in the future, but for now it is unclear how to do this.
+Documents produced from hypercore log entries use `{key}@{seq}` as their ID, but it is impossible to determine that sequence number `{seq}` before appending the entry to the hypercore.
+There is also the matter of a hypercore and a PouchDB instance falling out of sync, which further complicates the task.

+If you'd like to propose a solution, please chime in with an [issue](https://github.com/garbados/pouchdb-hypercore/issues).

 ## Install